GoogleCloudPlatform/cluster-toolkit/examples/machine-learning/a3-highgpu-8g/v5-legacy/README.md

 # Objective

+> [!CAUTION]
+> This solution is built upon "legacy" blueprints using Slurm-GCP v5.
+The
+> [solution using v6](../README.md) is recommended for all new deployments.
+> The legacy solution is presented for customers with existing deployments.
+We
+> recommend maintaining existing deployments with v1.37.0 of the Toolkit as this
+> combination is tested nightly.

 This document will guide you to successfully provisioning a Slurm cluster with a3-highgpu-8g compute nodes running NVIDIA H100 GPUs.